jordancox/train-widget/README.md

 A smart commuter widget for Italian trains that automatically switches between morning and evening directions based on time of day.
 Built specifically for the Roma Tuscolana ↔ Muratella route using FL1 line data.
 Built with Claude Sonnet 4.

+Best option to call this from your iOS homescreen is via Shortcuts.
+Make a new scriptable shortcut that just runs the script, add it to your homescreen, and you'll get a little pop-up every time you tap it with your next 3 trains.

 ## Features

 - **Auto-switching directions**: Morning outbound (Tuscolana → Muratella), Evening inbound (Muratella → Tuscolana)